 After a recent Facebook video went viral, purporting the health benefits of avocado pits, a growing number of blogs and websites—too numerous to count—jumped aboard.
-Now, when it comes to avocados, I agree wholeheartedly that they are one of nature’s wonder foods.
-In fact, I probably consume a bushel of them a month.
-And when I’m not eating them, I’m using them as a body facial and hair conditioner.
-With that being said, it’s reasonable to assume that I love them so much, I even bathe in them.
-So when someone suggested I use the pits in my smoothie, it sounded like a no-brainer.
-But before I overtaxed my blender, I wanted more factual information on the subject.
-The reason I resist health fads is that invariably once the “buzz” dies down, any initial benefits reported were at best a placebo effect or, worse, later created toxic side effects.
-A similar fad from the 1970’s springs to mind surrounding apricot seeds as a preventative treatment and cure for cancer.
-It was later proved to be not only false but toxic and lethal.
-This isn’t to say that I am not an advocate for alternative, homeopathic medicine— I am—or that food in its purest form isn’t the body’s preferred medicine.
+Now, when it comes to avocados, I agree wholeheartedly; they are one of nature’s wonder foods.
+But before I overtaxed my blender, I wanted more factual information.
+The reason I resist health fads is that once the “buzz” dies down, any initial benefits reported were at best a placebo or, worse, toxic.
+Another trend from the 70’s springs to mind surrounding apricot seeds as a preventative treatment and cure for cancer.
+This isn’t to say that I am not an advocate for alternative, homeopathic medicine.
+I am.
+Or that food in its purest form isn’t the body’s preferred medicine.
 It is.
-But it behooves one to do a little research and the weigh the facts before leaping on the latest health-craze bandwagon.
+But it behooves one to do a little research before leaping on the latest health-craze bandwagon.